 Another Nissan GT-R?
 Aye.
 But bear with me, this one’s worth mentioning.
-There are those, it seems, for whom a conventional 542bhp Nissan GT-R isn’t quite enough, yet who think that a 592bhp GT-R Nismo is a bit too much.
-This, the Nissan GT-R Track Edition engineered by Nismo, is for those people.
+There are those, it seems, for whom a conventional 542bhp Nissan GT-R isn’t quite enough, yet the who think that a 592bhp GT-R Nismo is a bit too much.
+This, Nissan GT-R Track Edition engineered by Nismo, is for those people.

 Actually, it does make sense; there is a gap betwixt the two models – the regular and extreme – into which this version neatly slots.
 A ‘base’ GT-R costs £78,030; the Nismo, as a result of its more special engine, carbon fibre-heavy interior and aero-exterior, costs a not inconsiderable £125,000.